My Hero Academia: Original video animations

-A special OVA episode, titled "UA Heroes Battle," premiered with an English dub at the New York Comic Con on October 13, 2023.
-The episode has given screenings in Japan from October 20–26, 2023.
-Crunchyroll streamed it with English subtitles and dub on November 30 of the same year.
+A special OVA, titled "UA Heroes Battle," premiered with an English dub at the New York Comic Con on October 13, 2023.
+The episode was given screenings in Japan from October 20–26, 2023.
 An OVA based on the bonus manga chapter "A Piece of Cake" was included with the deluxe "Plus Ultra" edition of My Hero Academia: You're Next in Japan.
+An OVA short based on the one-shot manga chapter from the Ultra Age fanbook, titled "I Am a Hero Too," was publicly released on August 3, 2026.
+The OVA received screenings at Anime Expo on July 4, and be screened again at the "Character Match Up" event in Japan on August 1 and 2.